Get Your Curls Ready for Winter

 In fact, dry air will take moisture away from your hair!
 As such, it is essential to keep tresses extra hydrated during colder months.

-Not only does the weather effect frizz, but so does the temperature in your home as well.
-For instance, your heater will strip moisture from the air…and your hair.
+Not only does the weather affect frizz, so does the temperature in your home.
+For instance, your heater will strip moisture from the air… and your hair.

 Seasonal changes in humidity and temperature will impact your skin the same way as they affect your hair.
 The lack of moisture in the air will cause your skin to become drier.
 As a result, it is important to update both your hair and skincare routines to lock in hydration!